AbdElrahmanAli04/Arduino-Projects/README.md

 This is a collection of my Arduino projects .

-Note : You may need to change the extention of cpp files or remove some headers if you will use Arduino IDE .
+Note : You may need to change the extension of cpp files or remove some headers if you will use Arduino IDE .
 ## Projects

 ### [SmartGarage](../master/SmartGarage)